TeeLeeStudios/FarmFix/README.md

 Seed drops are 1 seed + 50% chance to drop 1 additional one.

+There is a 5% chance that crops grow instantly

 Disables Piston interaction with FARMLAND, and any CROPS

 ## Fortune Behaviour